Taritsyn/BundleTransformer/src/BundleTransformer.Autoprefixer/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support for the Autoprefixer version 10.4.19.0.
+   1. Added support for the Autoprefixer version 10.4.19.0;
+   2. Enabled a SourceLink.

    ====================
    POST-INSTALL ACTIONS